The Bankrate promise

 Service line coverage protects you against losses relating to the various service lines running into your home.
-Each property insurer covers different service lines, but commonly covered ones include water and gas lines, internet cables and electrical wires.
+Each property insurer covers different service lines, but commonly covered ones include water, gas and sewer lines, as well as internet cables and electrical wires.
 This is a relatively new coverage in the insurance industry and your particular carrier may not yet offer it.
 Talk to your insurance professional about the service line coverage options available to you.

 How much dwelling coverage do I need?

 Determining how much home insurance you need may seem daunting, but there are some simple steps you can take to determine a ballpark figure.